I Want to sell my site if you are interested then contact me.

 LG dryers can make sounds like rattling, clicking, pounding, beeping, whirring, or burping when running.
 These noises might come from hard items like zippers or buttons hitting the drum, the compressor starting up, or the drain pump working during condenser cleaning.

 Reducing Noise: To cut noise from hard items, fasten zippers, turn clothes inside out, and empty pockets before drying.
-Noise from the compressor starting is normal and happens at the start of the drying cycle, but it does not indicate issues with dryer heating.
+Noise from the compressor starts is normal and happens at the start of the drying cycle, but it does not indicate issues with dryer heating.
 Sounds from the drain pump during cleaning are also normal and not a concern.

 Troubleshooting and Fixing Noises: If the dryer makes loud noises like thumping, screeching, or banging, check parts like roller wheels, idler pulley, and blower wheel.
 Regular maintenance, like inspecting and replacing worn parts, can fix noisy operation in LG dryers.